Get taxi insurance quotes the easy way. Click the green button to get started now.

 There’s no doubt that driving in winter is much more of a challenge than driving in summer.
 You have to contend with darkness, ice and rain amongst other things.
-Below are some of the most important things to be aware of when driving in harsh winter conditions.
+So, we as specialist taxi insurance providers comparison site have put together this handy guide some of the most important things to be aware of when driving in harsh winter conditions.

 The most important thing to pay attention to when it comes to your tyres is the tread.
 For driving in winter conditions, it’s recommended that you have at least 3mm of tread.
 Some people mistakenly believe that reducing the pressure in their tyres will improve the tread but this is simply not true and will in fact reduce stability.
 The driving conditions in the UK don’t really warrant the use of snow chains but you should certainly ensure your tyres are fit for use for the conditions you face.

 Visibility is another key concern during the winter.
 As well as clearing any snow or ice from all the windows on your vehicle, you should also ensure that your windscreen is clear of any chips, dirt or scratches on both the inside and outside.
 One of the best tips for ensuring clear visibility during the winter months is to allow your car a good 5-10 minutes to warm up at the start of the day.
 This way you can use the hot air from your air conditioning to clear your windscreen of condensation and mist.

 Snow and ice